Accreting Primordial Black Holes: Dark Matter Constituents

-The KORAL code is fully described in \cite{Sadowski2013}.
-Phenomena of interest are covered including flux compression in \cite{Igumenshchev2002},\cite{McKinney2012}.
+We simulate MRI using the KORAL code, the MHD code used to model MRI in other contexts.
+The KORAL code is fully described in \cite{Sadowski2013,Sadowski2014}.
+The code is also capable of evolving the radiation field \cite{Sadowski2013,Sadowski2014} and implementing a dynamo for 2D accretion disk problem \cite{Sadowski+2015}.
+Phenomena of interest are covered including flux compression in \cite{Igumenshchev2002, McKinney2012}.

 Here we use KORAL to calculate accretion as the MRI accretion radius $R_0$ grows in time, starting near the black hole.
 We evolve the fluid in two dimensions $(r, \theta)$ in modified Kerr-Schild coordinates.
 The radial grid cells are spaced logarithmically, and we choose inner and outer radial bounds $R_{\rm min}=10^2 GM/c^2$ and $R_{\rm max}=10^6 GM/c^2$.
-We also use a full $\pi$ in polar angle $\theta$.
-We choose outflow boundary conditions at both the inner and outer radial bounds, reflective boundary conditions at the top and bottom polar boundaries, and periodic boundary conditions in azimuth.
-In each simulation, we employ a resolution $N_r\times N_\theta= 640\times 160$.
+Since the inner radial boundary is at $100 \, GM/c^2$, the effects of general relativity are negligible and we also cannot comment on the fate of gas beyond this point.
+However, this trade off was necessary to achieve the extremely long run times needed to study MRI well beyond the Bondi radius in the problem.
+We use nearly a full $\pi$ in polar angle $\theta$ and only cut out a region of $d\theta=0.005\pi$ at the top and bottom poles to ensure an efficient time step.
+We choose outflow boundary conditions at both the inner and outer radial bounds and reflective boundary conditions at the top and bottom polar boundaries.
+In each simulation, we employ a resolution $N_r\times N_\theta= 320\times 160$.
 Only the gravity of a Schwarzschild black hole of fixed mass $M$ is included.
-We take the seed magnetic field generating MRI to be poloidal (cylindrical $B_r,B_z$).
-While pure $B_z$ creates MRI in the analysis in [\cite{Balbus1998}, Sect.
-IV.B], we found that an initial $B_r/B_z \approx$ 0.1 expedites MRI development in KORAL.
-The parameter range is challenging.
-See Table 1 applying AGN formulas in \cite{Colgate2014},\cite{Colgate2015},\cite{Fowler2019} to the primordial regime for typical $M \approx 10^{16}$g, $t \approx$ 1s.
-All quantities in the table employ cgs units except temperature in keV.
-In “natural” units ($R_g = MG/c^2$ and $t_g = R_g/c$), one second of accretion time is $10^{23} t_g$.
-Our simulation runs up to $t = 5 \times 10^7t_g$ are limited to the formation of an MRI jet current near the black hole where most of the accretion power is deposited \cite{Colgate2014}.